collinaryart/Static-Factory-Java-game-/README.md

 # Game Maps

 The Computer Terminal can take you to Polymorphia's sister moon Refactorio (home to differently-behaved Inheritrees), or to the factory's spaceship parking lot.
 There, you'll be greeted by a humanoid figure (H) who'll buy your scraps off you.

+# Acknowledgements
+Many thanks to my project mates Aleena Elizabeth and Jia Lin Wang, as well as to the Monash Faculty of IT for providing the code in the demo & engine folders.